fbosch/waybar-nixos-updates/README.md

 This works with the `signal: 12` parameter in the Waybar configuration, which causes Waybar to run the script when it receives RTMIN+12 signal.

-### Notifications

-The script sends desktop notifications to keep you informed:
-- When starting an update check: "Checking for Updates - Please be patient"
-- When throttled due to recent checks: "Please Wait" with time until next check
-- When updates are found: "Update Check Complete" with the number of updates
-- When no updates are found: "Update Check Complete - No updates available"
-- When connectivity fails: "Update Check Failed - Not connected to the internet"
-- When an update fails: "Update Check Failed - Run checkup for a more verbose error message"

-These notifications require `notify-send` to be installed on your system.

 For example:
 ```nix
 nixup =